Daily outlook

 Market pulse

-Our current aggregate sentiment across 12 recent analyses reflects a 48% neutral bias, with bullish sentiment at 27% and bearish at 25%.
+Our current aggregate sentiment across 12 recent analyses reflects a broadly neutral bias, with bullish and bearish views nearly balanced.
 This parity indicates a market in a state of structural indecision.
 Recent data points—ranging from record Binance outflows to the mixed signals surrounding XRP technical breakouts—suggest that participants are currently prioritizing capital preservation over directional conviction.
 The lack of sustained volume on recent price moves, such as the marginal 0.3% gain in BTC and 0.9% in SOL, reinforces the view that the market is currently range-bound rather than trend-forming.

 Most likely direction